draios/sysdig-cloud-scripts/k8s_audit_config/README.md

 K8s Audit support is already enabled by default, but the audit policy must be updated to provide additional granularity.
 These instructions enable a webhook backend pointing to the agent's service.
 Dynamic audit backends are not supported as there isn't a way to enable the audit feature flag.

 1. On each K8s API Master Node, create the directory `/var/lib/k8s_audit`.
-1. On each K8s API Master Node, copy the provided [audit-policy.yaml](./audit-policy.yaml) file to the minikube vm into the directory `/var/lib/k8s_audit`.
+1. On each K8s API Master Node, copy the provided [audit-policy.yaml](./audit-policy.yaml) file to the master node into the directory `/var/lib/k8s_audit`.
 This directory will be mounted into the api server, giving it access to the audit/webhook files.
 1. Follow the instructions described in [Creating a webhook configuration file](#Creating a webhook configuration file)] to create a `webhook-config.yaml` file and copy it to each K8s API Master Node into the directory `/var/lib/k8s_audit`.
 1. Modify your RKE cluster configuration `cluster.yml` to add `extra_args` and `extra_binds` sections to the `kube-api` section.
 Here's an example: